 The Adjunct Faculty Senate provides representation for Adjunct Faculty at the District and College level.
 The Adjunct Faculty Senate advocates on behalf of all Adjunct Faculty by recommending and supporting ideas and concepts directly related to the critical Adjunct Faculty role in facilitating student success and improving the SAC's organizational effectiveness.
 Further information about the Adjunct Faculty Senate can be obtained by contacting the Adjunct Faculty Council Chair.
+There are two adjunct faculty voting members serving on the Faculty Senate

-18-C. District Council of Chairs
+18-C. College Curriculum Committee